 My alter ego

 I'm also a freelance science communicator and outreach specialist, with more than ten years of experience giving public lectures, schools talks, podcasts, science writing, presenting planetarium shows, co-presenting radio shows, telescope training events, large event organisation, and running observing events around the world.
-I'm a Fellow of the Royal Astronomical Society, a member of the Institute of Physics, an honorary member of Macclesfield Astronomical Society, and a member of the Society for Popular Astronomy, and an editor for WGN, the journal of the International Meteor Organisation.
+I'm a Fellow of the Royal Astronomical Society, a member of the Institute of Physics, an honorary member of Macclesfield Astronomical Society, on the Council of the Society for Popular Astronomy, and an editor for WGN, the journal of the International Meteor Organisation.